a-turcu/RS-LightGCN/README.md

 ## Sampling Strategies for Enhanced Recommendation Performance: Advancements in LightGCN

-This repository has for goal to reproduce the results from the following paper:
+This repository has the goal to reproducing the results from the following paper:

 >SIGIR 2020.
 Xiangnan He, Kuan Deng ,Xiang Wang, Yan Li, Yongdong Zhang, Meng Wang(2020).
 LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation, [Paper in arXiv](https://arxiv.org/abs/2002.02126).

 Authors: Alexandru Turcu, Bogdan Palfi, and Ryan Amaudruz

-In additon, we investigate whether sampling strategies can benefit the model prediction performance.
+In additon, we investigate if sampling strategies can improve the model prediction performance.

 ## Abstract